 What is texture in music?

 Texture is the layers of sound in a piece of music.
-(The different sounds that play at the same time).
+(The different sounds that play at the same time, and which sounds are highlighted at any given time).

 Common pitfalls when teaching music texture